Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 2 (OCR) ---

-"Government Program" means any federal or state funded program under the Social Security Act, and any other federal, state, county or other municipally funded program or product in which maintains a contract to furnish services.
+“Government Program" means any federal or state funded program under the Social Security Act, and any other federal, state, county or other municipally funded program or product in which eran maintains a contract to furnish services.
 For purposes of this Agreement, Government Program does not include the Federal Employees Health Benefits Program ("FEHBP"), or any state or local government employer program.
 “Health Benefit Plan" means the document(s) that set forth Covered Services, rules, exclusions, terms and conditions